-Inverurie Housing Profile and Population
+Housing Profile and Population

-The overall population total for Inverurie in 2016 was 13,640 and it is estimated that approximately 861 people stay within the town centre.
+The overall population total for Inverurie in 2020 was 14,660 and it is estimated that approximately 851 people stay within the town centre.

-The average house price for dwellings within the town centre boundary in 2018 was £183,250.
+The average house price for dwellings within the town centre boundary in 2018 was £183,250 compared with the average house price in Aberdeenshire of £230,038.